Meet The Team

 Jackie has been with JSA since 2017.
 While she takes on many roles with the company, she specializes in working with our students to develop their application essays.
 Jackie earned her MST in Teaching Writing from the University of New Hampshire where she studied under some of the most distinguished English teachers in the country.
 With our students, she stresses the importance of the full writing process to arrive at the best final draft possible.
 The beginning stages involve unconventional writing activities that the students always have fun completing.
 Jackie has experience teaching at the college level, and she is a graduate of St. Paul’s School so she often connects with our students on a personal level.
 At SPS, Jackie was an officer of the Missionary Society and a dormitory prefect.

-Jackie now lives in Dover, NH with her husband, wildly active 6-year-old son, and cat (who is just as crazy).
-Our students sporadically see the latter two on Zoom as Jackie loves integrating her work life with her family life.
+Jackie now lives in Dover, NH with her husband, wildly active 7-year-old son, and two cat (who are just as crazy).
+Our students sporadically see the kid + cats on Zoom as Jackie loves integrating her work life with her family life.
 In her spare time, she teaches group fitness classes, loves to attend folk concerts, and will always take you up on a friendly game of mini golf (that she somehow makes competitive every time).

 David has been working with schools, students and families for over 25 years.
 As President of Academic Study Associates and later Summerfuel, he has designed and run summer pre-college and language programs for thousands of students from a wide variety of schools both here in the U.S. and overseas.
 By working with students each summer and throughout the year David is in a unique position to give insight into a range of schools, their students and culture.